 - 1. The Audit Committee (the "Committee") of the Board of Directors shall consist of at least three directors who shall be appointed annually by the Board of Directors.
 New members of the Committee will be proposed by the Company's Nominating and Corporate Governance Committee for approval and appointment by the Board.
 Each member of the Committee shall, in the Board's judgment, satisfy the financial literacy and independence requirements under the Sarbanes-Oxley Act (the "Act") and applicable rules of the New York Stock Exchange ("NYSE") and the Securities and Exchange Commission ("SEC").
 At least one member of the Committee must be an "audit committee financial expert" and have "accounting or related financial management expertise" under the requirements of the Act and the applicable rules of the NYSE and SEC.
-Unless a Chair is elected by the full Board of Directors, the Committee shall designate one by majority vote of the full Committee membership.
-No member of the Committee may serve on the audit committees of more than two other public companies, unless the Board of Directors determines that such simultaneous service will not impair the ability of such member to effectively serve on the Committee. - 2.
+Unless a Chair is elected by the full Board of Directors, the Committee shall designate one by majority vote of the full Committees of more than two other public companies, unless the Board of Directors determines that such simultaneous service will not impair the ability of such member to effectively serve on the Committee. - 2.
 No member of the Committee shall receive any compensation from the Company other than compensation for service as a director of the Company, compensation for serving on the Committee and compensation under a retirement plan for prior services with the Company (if such compensation is not contingent on continued service with the Company).